 THE ANSWER IS NO: No, you probably shouldn’t start all your vegetable seed now, unless it’s for a cool-season crop and you live in a relatively warm zone (my handy calculator tool will confirm when’s the right time).
 And no, you probably can’t take a soil sample, either, in much of the nation (like here in Zone 5B, though technically the ground may still be unfrozen some years).

 But planning for these and other key activities that form the lead-up to another active garden season are what the January chores are all about.
 Planning—and some dreaming, too, in the pages of the catalogs, but seasoned with lots of patience.

 It’s always good to pause on the cusp of the new year, and try to put some words to what will be the focus, or adjustments, in the garden ahead.
 Are there areas you just must finally get to rehabbing, or were there some weed or pest problems you need to investigate how to prevent a repeat of?
 Now’s the time.

 “Dig in.”
-That was the promise I made to myself in 2016, and my garden mandate, too.
+That was the promise I made to myself one recent New Year, and my garden mandate, too.
 I’d sworn to finally tackle the long-neglected, oldest parts of the garden, right in front of the house.
 But the forces of nature (life!) keep throwing me off course and otherwise distracting me.
-In fall 2016 that I actually began the exhumation of the tangle of botanical bodies out there.
+That fall I actually began the exhumation of the tangle of botanical bodies out there.
 Better late than never, right?
-My 2017 motto was “Don’t stop now,” and frankly, even though I didn’t stop, I’m still at it.
+The following year my motto was “Don’t stop now,” and frankly, even though I didn’t stop, I’m still at it.

-I won’t forget my 2015 and 2014 mantras either, which are sort of my forever ones: “Be thoughtful, keep weeding,” I’d said one recent year at this time, with the “thoughtful” part standing for “thoughtful organic gardening,” as in thinking carefully before any action is taken.
+Some earlier resolutions are sort of forever ones, too: “Be thoughtful, keep weeding,” I’d said one year at this time, with the “thoughtful” part standing for “thoughtful organic gardening,” as in thinking carefully before any action is taken.
 A year earlier, I’d suggested, “More mulch, no spray,” another way to say: “Be kind!”

 regional chores links